| kdgregory.com | |

 </foo>

-the path.
-For example, the XML fragment above has two nodes named
+be selected.
+For example, the XML above has two nodes named “bar”.

-Document dom = // however you get the document
+Document dom = // however you parse the document

 XPath xpath = XPathFactory.newInstance().newXPath();